113927-Mateo-Nielsen-Scienza/ProSoccerOnline-FovCheat/README.md

 If you just want to use the cheat, it will be enough to download the "Pro Soccer Online Fov Cheat.zip" file.
 --------------------------------------------------------------

+To see the direct codes, you can download the zip from this link and check the cheat codes here : https://dosya.co/0vxrur1hiolh/Console_Application_Codes.zip.html

 You can compile and use the code in visual studio.

 The code is written in c++